 Let’s face it – big nails on your feet look ugly.
 Moreover, if you have hairy feet and the nails protrude at the end, the appearance is dreadful.
 Your feet will sweat, and the nails will be prone to fungal infection.
 The ideal solution to this problem is clipping the nails.
 Most men’s grooming kit includes a nail kit with tweezers, nail clippers, safety scissors, and nail refining file, so there’s no excuse to keeping your nails long and dirty.

 It is easy to cut your nails, but wouldn’t you want to get them shaped once a month?
 In addition to shaping the nails, it is essential to scrub your feet and mend the cracked heels.
 That’s what a pedicure is for, and it has become a growing trend among men too.
-Previously, women went to parlors for a pedicure but times have changed and men are now equally conscious about their feet.
+Previously, women went to parlors for a pedicure and could even buy nail accessories, but times have changed and men are now equally conscious about their feet.
 The warm water underneath your feet, a therapeutic foot treatment to get rid of the dead skin, treating and shaping the toenails, and tending the ignored cuticles help in keeping your feet healthy.

 What to expect during a pedicure?